Services

 What is the Community Trees in Trust Program?

-This program supports community groups in Kingston that organize tree-planting events to improve tree equity.
-It provides free native trees and shrubs, delivery, planting support, mulch and topsoil, and materials for tree care and survival.
+The Community Trees in Trust Program supports community-based not-for-profit groups or organizations in Kingston to organize tree-planting events that advance tree equity.
+It provides free native trees and shrubs, planting support, and mulch and topsoil for approved events.

 Who is eligible for the Community Trees in Trust Program program?

-To be eligible for the Community Trees in Trust Program program, you must: Community not-for-profit group in Kingston At least one year of experience Good standing with the City of Kingston
+To be eligible for the Community Trees in Trust Program program, you must: Community-based not-for-profit groups or organizations in Kingston with at least one year of experience Applicants must be accountable to and representative of their community Applicants must be in good standing with the City of Kingston and able to plan, promote, and carry out the planting event

 What expenses are eligible under Community Trees in Trust Program?